ldijkman/Arduino_Plant_Watering_System/README.md

 #
 # Code compiles different on Mega2560 with SD-Card
+# now Creates Graphics like proffesional Growers have

 arduino nano / uno out of progmem space, mega has more, so added SD-Card reader/writer(with levelconverter?!)